Digital Art Museum

 Contemporary art critic and curator.
 PhD in “Art, Theatre and Multimedia Technologies”, Università degli Studi di Genova, Italy.

-Art historian, curator, speaker and writer based in Berlin.
+Art historian, curator, speaker and writer.
 Artistic Director of the VR ART PRIZE by DKB in Cooperation with CAA Berlin.
-Co-Founder & Head Curator of peer to space, Co-Founder & CEO of Radiance VR.
+Co-Founder & Co-Director of peer to space, Co-Founder & CEO of Radiance VR.

 Pau Waelder, PhD